uchilaka/docfactory/README.md

 # Usage

-## Case 1: Generating barcodes in-line with HTML
+## Case 1: Generating PDF417 barcodes in-line with HTML

-Let's say, you have the following data packet you would like to include in your HTML page:
+Let's say, you have the following data packet you would like to include in your HTML page as a PDF417:

     {
         payload: "I'm here!",